-Six incidences of ESA/MSA lithic material were recorded across the development footprint.
-These include a few formal tools like scrapers and a bladelet, but the lithic assemblage predominantly consists of informal tools and knapping debris.
-The lithics are all banded ironstone formation (BIF), an abundant raw material within the area.
-The material was documented as surface scatters, with no archaeological context.
+Ten incidences of ESA/MSA/LSA lithic material and low-fired indigenous ceramics were recorded across the development footprint.
+The lithic assemblage predominantly consists of informal tools and knapping debris, with some scrapers, blades, and cores.
+The majority of the lithics are banded ironstone formation (BIF), an abundant raw material within the area.
+Some cryptocrystalline silicates (CCS) and quartzite pieces are present.
+Undecorated, low fired, thin-walled, mineral-tempered ceramics were also recorded.
+The material was documented as widely dispersed surface scatters, with no archaeological context.
 The resources will be affected negatively by the proposed development, but due to the low significance of the material, the impact is negligible.
-Unfenced cemeteries are located adjacent and within the development footprint.
-Construction activities may affect these sites negatively.
-Mitigation is recommended.